ga4gh/va-spec/schema/va-spec/core-im/def/StudyGroup.rst

           - `Extension <../../gks-common/core.json#/$defs/Extension>`_
           - 0..m
           -
-       *  - type
+       *  - memberCount
-          - string
+          - integer
           - 0..1
-          -
-       *  - contributor
-          - :ref:`Agent`
-          - 0..1
-          -
-       *  - date
-          - string
-          - 0..1
-          -
+          - the total number of individual members in the study group
-       *  - contributionMadeTo
+       *  - isSubsetOf
-          - :ref:`InformationEntity`
+          - :ref:`StudyGroup`
-          - 0..1
+          - 0..m
-          - The artifact toward which the contribution was made.
+          - A larger study group of which this study group represents a subset.
-       *  - activity
+       *  - characteristics
-          - `Coding <../../gks-common/core.json#/$defs/Coding>`_
+          - :ref:`Characterisitc`
-          - 0..1
+          - 0..m
-          - SHOULD describe a concept descending from the Contributor Role Ontology.
+          - A feature or characteristic shared by all members of the study group, and representing a criteria for  membership in the group.